yongjhih/proguard-annotations/README.md

 > When to use @Keep and when to use @KeepClassMembers ?

-`@Keep` used to apply on runtime annotation for relection, it will keep class name and avoid be removed for optimization. `@KeepClassMembers` used to apply whole class with class members for POJO reflection.
+`@Keep` used to apply on runtime annotation for relection, it will keep class name and avoid be removed for optimization. `@KeepClassMembers` used to keep whole class with class members for POJO reflection.
 It's used to keep targets for Gson and Jackson JSON reflection libraries.

 > I don't need to write anything in my proguard rule file ?
 For my application or libraries or jars ?